Union Advice Service Standards and User Agreement

 Union Advice may not be able provide representation in every case, based on the complexity of the case or caseload burden, even with 48 hours’ notice.
 In such circumstances, Union Advice will work with you to try to have your meeting postponed or rearranged, or we will provide you with advice so you feel confident in attending alone or with a friend.

-Union Advice will strictly adhere to our Confidentiality Policy.
+Union Advice will strictly adhere to our Confidentiality Policy, which can be found in our Union Advice Service Handbook.

 All information that students share with Union Advice will be treated with the strictest confidence.